synesthesiam/voice2json/docs/recipes.md

     print("Ready")
 ```

+After following the [installation instructions](https://github.com/synesthesiam/voice2json/tree/master/recipes/timers), execute the [listen_timer.sh](https://github.com/synesthesiam/voice2json/blob/master/recipes/timers/listen_timer.sh) script.
+It will wait for a "wake up" MQTT message on the `timer/wake-up` topic.
+If you'd like to use a wake word instead, see the [launch program example](#launch-a-program-via-voice).

+When the wake up message is received, you can say something like "set a timer for five seconds".
+After an acknowledgement beep, the example will wait the appropriate amount of time and then play an alarm sound (three short beeps).
+A response MQTT message is also published on the `timer/alarm` topic after the timer has finished, allowing a [Node-RED](https://nodered.org) or other IoT software to respond.

 ---

 ## Parallel WAV Recognition

 Want to recognize intents in a large number of WAV files as fast as possible?
-You can use the [GNU Parallel](http://www.gnu.org/s/parallel) with `voice2json` to put those extra CPU cores to good use!
+You can use the [GNU Parallel](http://www.gnu.org/s/parallel) utility with `voice2json` to put those extra CPU cores to good use!

 ```bash
 $ find /path/to/wav/files/ -name '*.wav' | \